MicrosoftDocs/powerquery-docs/powerquery-docs/sort-columns.md

 To sort the table, first select the column to be sorted.
 After the column has been selected, you can select the sort operation from one of two places:

-- On the **Home** tab, in the **Sort** group, you'll see the icons to sort your column in either ascending or descending order.
+- On the **Home** tab, in the **Sort** group, there are icons to sort your column in either ascending or descending order.

    ![Sort column button on the Home tab](images/me-sort-by-column-sort-group.png "Sort column button on the Home tab")

 - From the column heading drop-down menu.
-Next to the name of the column you'll see a drop-down menu indicator :::image type="icon" source="images/col-head-drop-down-menu.png":::.
+Next to the name of the column there's a drop-down menu indicator :::image type="icon" source="images/col-head-drop-down-menu.png":::.
 When you select the icon, you'll see the option to sort the column.

   ![Sort commands on the column heading drop-down menu](images/me-sort-by-column-sort-icons.png "Sort commands on the column heading drop-down menu")

 In this example, first you need to sort the **Competition** column.
 You'll perform the operation by using the buttons in the **Sort** group on the **Home** tab.
-See how this action creates a new step in the **Applied steps** section named **Sorted rows**.
+This action creates a new step in the **Applied steps** section named **Sorted rows**.

 ![Sorted rows step in the Applied steps section](images/me-sort-by-column-sort-step.png "Sorted rows step in the Applied steps section")